Up to 60% off sofas & mattresses — limited‑time deals.

 What’s the safest way to clean the fabric?

-We had the best results with gentle upholstery cleaners and a light hand—test in an inconspicuous spot first, blot instead of rubbing, and avoid over-wetting the cushion cores.
+We had the best results with gentle upholstery cleaners and a light hand: test in an inconspicuous spot first, blot instead of rubbing, and avoid soaking the cushion cores.

 Are the armrests comfortable as a pillow?

-The the fabric version armrests are padded but you can feel the wood frame if you press hard.
-Ethan needed a throw pillow for napping.
-The Jackson armrests are heavily padded and very soft.
+The fabric armrests are padded, but you can still feel the frame if you press down hard.
+For actual napping, we reached for a throw pillow.

 Previous post